 Figure 9 - LGS spots as seen by a single Patrolling LGS WFS sub-aperture.
 The spots diagram was generated by creating a de-centered aperture that is $1/31^{st}$ the size of the Keck primary mirror and making the entrance pupil the size of a single sub-aperture.
 The aperture parameter in the Surface Property Menu was set to the primary mirror radius (5297.9 mm) to accommodate ray tracing.
 The worst case sub-aperture spots see a 6 um (RMS) radius.
+[For reference - 1.569 um and 10.029 um geometric spot sizes correspond to 2.14 and 14.8 mas .]

 Figure 10 - LGS spots as seen by a Patrolling Asterism LGS WFS sub-aperture (de-centered in the orthogonal direction with respect to Figure 9).
 Worst case sub-apertures are 6 um (RMS) radius.
-12
+[Note that the fixed asterism spots have little aberration at the sub-aperture level.]